alanmimms/jurassic-20/STATUS.md

 	0044: ...
 RETURN3			; SHOULD return to 0143

+### EBUS Diagnostic Write and Diagnostic Function are flakey

+I have struggled to figure out how EBUS should be timed between the FE (DTE) and the EBOX.
+I kept adding more clock delays between EBUS.diagStrobe assertion and deassertion to see if that fixed it, and was under the impression it did.
+But now my LOAD AR operations are only working about 1/2 the time, and I decided to go figure that out.
+It's crucial these work properly to set up the KL to run its booted image (which, at present, is klddt).

+I found E12 in the CLK module is leaving its Q1 output (pin 15) high during the STOP CLOCK hiatus of CLK1 ODD A H while the diagnostic operation is happening, but the input D1 on the last CLK1 ODD A H posedge is low.
+WTF?
+This is what led me to consider the possibility that the `clk` input to the MC10141 at E12 was confused with the higher speed global signal that was known as `clk` until I changed it just now to `clk master`.
+This had no effect, which is what I expected.
+I can see the inputs to E12 properly showing CLK1 ODD A H pausing while low, but nevertheless the Q1 output goes high half a tick after this pause begins even though the D1 input stays low!
+Seriously: WTaF?

+Later, I changed the `verilator-main.cc` main loop to go forward in time by one unit of time per iteration and to just invert `top->clk60` each iteration instead of using the former slightly unrolled loop strategy of combining both edges in a single iteration.
+This changed things!
+Now I see the D1 input to E12 goes high, but _only while the E12 clk input is low_ so this shouldn't change the Q1 output at all, but it does!

+In fact, it appears the E18.nqb (pin 14) output is going high for the something analogous to the same reason I was having problems with E12!
+`CLK3 SYNC L` goes low when there is no E10 `CLK2 MBOX CLK E H` clock posedge to change it, and this is an MC10176 hex DFF with the same problem.
+Can it be my understanding of basic SystemVerilog and clocking of registers is flawed?

 ## Bugs Outstanding TODO

 * At `CRA-LOC` 0143 comment says AR should have 77,,777776, but my AR